aristidesgpg/Symfony-car-service/README.md

         `docker-compose up -d --build`

-        This command will create docker container named iService3 and iService3_db_1
+        This command will create docker container named iService3 and iService3_db_1 (If you recieve an error about var-dump-server, delete your vendor folder and run `composer install`

 3. After the docker containers are built, run command below

         `docker exec -it iService3 /bin/bash`

         This will lead you to iService3 docker container bash

+4. (OPTIONAL) If you would like to set up your database in a third party database tool, create a new session using 127.0.0.1 as the host and 3307 as the port with a username/password of root/password

-4. Now that you are able to install composer packages and doctrine migrations
+5. Now that you are able to install composer packages and doctrine migrations

         `composer install`